Microsoft Teams Add Cloud Storage Integration & Synchronization

 I know, you don’t get it unless you see it.
 Here’s the revamped visual:

 “We need one place to manage all our content.”
-When you hear this request, your initial thought used to be a full-migration.
+Upon hearing this request, your initial thought was a full-migration.
 Not anymore!
-The concept of a bi-directional synchronization has blown your mind… Now you can see how Microsoft Teams can function as a single pane of glass, enabling users to collaborate content in one place – no matter where the content originated.
+The concept of a bi-directional synchronization has blown your mind… Now you can see how the Microsoft Teams add cloud storage capability can function as a single pane of glass, enabling users to collaborate content in one place – no matter where the content originated.